bowenwu0905/Movie_Ticketing_System/README.md

 There are 2 relationships between end users and domain objects. **audience to ticket** and **manager to theater**.
 The relationship between audience and ticket is one-to-many, an audience can buy a lot of tickets but a ticket is only related to one audience.
 The relationship between manager and theater is also one-to-many, one manager can manage multiple theaters and one theater can only be managed by one manager.

 ## domain_object_to_domain_object_relationship decsription:
 there are multiple relationships among domain objects.
 For theater and movie, they are many-to-many relationship and is combined by section.
 In each section, is uses theater_id and movie_id as foreign key, so it is one-to-many relationship to movie and theater.
-Section and ticket is one-to-one relationship, each section is related to a ticket and each ticket is related to a section.
+Section and ticket is one-to-many relationship, each section is related to multiple tickets.

 ## enumeration_description:
 there is one enum in this project: **Type**, which refers to the movie types, including **drama, romance, thriller, comedy, documentary**.